jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3 PCI Configuration

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration.
 During configuration, each PCI slot, in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the IDSEL signal.
 The IDSEL signal is approximately equivalent to the _CFGIN signal of the Zorro bus.
 However, unlike the _CFGIN signal, the IDSEL is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
-PCI configuration header Type 0 is supported by the PCI Controller logic.

 #### 2.3.1 AUTOCONFIG